openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCWeaponShot.md

 ---
 title: OnNPCWeaponShot
 sidebar_label: OnNPCWeaponShot
-description: This callback is called when a NPC fires a weapon.
+description: This callback is called when an NPC fires a weapon.
 tags: ["npc", "weapon", "shooting"]
 ---